Tips for travellers to Cambridge

 Cambridge only has one little hill on top of Castle hill, and you may find the 123 steps of the Great St Mary’s church challenging but worth it once you reach the top.

-Many shops around town offer push bike hire, in the station car park or near the Grand Arcade car park for example.
-You can also borrow an OFO (yellow) bike provided you have a smartphone, their app and an account with them.
+Many shops around town offer bike hire, in the station car park or near the Grand Arcade car park for example.
+You can also borrow a Mobike (red & grey) bike provided you have a smartphone, their app and an account with them.
 It’s very easy and intuitive to use.

-Many punting company offer trips on the river Cam, either to see the Backs of the colleges in town, or towards Grantchester.
+Punting company offer trips on the river Cam, either to see the Backs of the colleges in town or towards Grantchester.
 We recommend Rutherfords, and you would get a discount if you use them and mention you’re on one of our tours.

 Do not Forget